Soil Sample and Sea Level Rise Results are Here

-• Summary of Interim Site Plan — The proposed plan places the temporary campus in the parking lot by Harrison Skate Park, with the smelly sewage treatment plant across the street.
-The campus will cross the creek, which has old landfill material already surfacing (per citation the District recently received).
+Summary of Temporary Site Plan — The proposed plan will put our students on a temporary campus for two years (2026-28, impacting current 3rd - 6th graders) in the parking lot by Harrison Skate Park, with the smelly sewage treatment plant across the street.
+The campus will cross the creek, which has old landfill material already surfacing.
 It will extend across the MVMS basketball courts, which are bordered by a power substation.
 The campus will be in a seismic liquefaction zone prone to flooding.
-Worst of all, the interim site will sit atop a former burn dump, classified as a Superfund site.
+Worst of all, the interim site will sit atop a former burn dump.
 The suggested mitigation is inadequate.
 This is not exactly what most of us envisioned for our children in this otherwise beautiful community.
 We need an alternative site, and we need to take action now.

 • Dangerous

-The proposed site is on top of an old burn dump, classified as a Superfund site.
+The proposed site is on top of an old burn dump.

 It contains hazardous levels of lead and potentially explosive methane gas, all of which is presently capped by just 2-3 feet of clay soil that would, of course, be disrupted during construction.
 It’s also in a flood plain and seismic liquefaction zone.